LucasGallone/WestBroadcast-Streamer/README.md

 <br>
 At each startup, the script checks that all required dependencies are present on your machine, then starts the audio engine and the webserver.
 ## Legal Notices and Licenses
+### WestBroadcast Streamer
+This project is licensed under the GNU GPL v3.0.
+Please refer to the `LICENSE` file for more details.
 ### FFmpeg and FFprobe
 This software uses the FFmpeg and FFprobe libraries and executables for processing and analyzing audio streams.
 <br>